ETS-Next-Gen/writing_observer/docs/workshop.md

 Options:

 * `redis`.
 We need a key-value store.
 However, if you don't have this, we can use files on the file system or in-memory.
 If you use `docker compose`, it will spin this up for you.
-Beyond this workshop, we strongly recommend using a `redis` (the recommended `redis` is [ValKey](https://en.wikipedia.org/wiki/Valkey)
+Beyond this workshop, we strongly recommend using a `redis` (the recommended `redis` going forward is [ValKey](https://en.wikipedia.org/wiki/Valkey), as opposed to redis proprietary)
 * `docker`.
 We're not big fans of `docker` for this type of work, so this pathway is less tested.
 However, by popularity, we do provide a `docker` option.
 We tested with docker 26.1.
 You should only use this if you're fluent in `docker`, since you'll probably need to tweak instructions slightly (especially if you're not on 26.1).

 If you'd like to use `docker`, we have a quick [tutorial](docker.md).